 - Omega-6 fatty acids, found in evening primrose oil, borage oil or blackcurrent seed oil — all have been used with some success.

 - Vitamin D — plays and important role in calcium balance, for skeletal growth and bone strength.
 Since sunlight exposure is the main source of D, lupus patients are at risk of a deficiency due to UV light sensitivity.
-Check out vitamin D supplement which is recommended.

 - Alpha Lipoic Acid — is a powerful natural antioxidant that can help reduce many symptoms of lupus.